terraform-ibm-modules/terraform-ibm-observability-da/solutions/tenants/README.md

 # Creating Tenants for Log Routing to Cloud Logs Intances

-This architecture creates the following observability tenants :
+This architecture supports creating Cloud Logs tenants

-* Cloud Logs agent

 ## Before you begin